-On Sunday afternoons, you can catch a small ferry from South Lake Union Park to get a short tour of the houseboats and other buildings in the area.
+On Sundays, you can catch a small ferry from South Lake Union Park to get a short tour of the houseboats and other buildings in the area.
 They also add Saturday sailings to this as a fun Seattle summer activity.
 You’ll see some famous houseboats, such as the one from Sleepless in Seattle.

 They also sell ice cream and soft drinks on board for those who are hungry.
-It’s $12 for adults, $8 for kids, cash only, and the first sailing leaves at 11 am.
+It’s $15 for adults, $10 for kids, cash only, and the first sailing leaves at 11 am.

-The weather is perfect for any and all water activities in Seattle in August, and Seafair takes full advantage of that.
+The weather during a Seattle summer is perfect for any and all water activities, and Seafair takes full advantage of that.
 It’s a week of boats tied up together partying on Lake Washington, a milk carton derby, and races, but the hydroplane races are the main attraction.